OksanaKorobanova/oksanakorobanova/README.md

 ## About Me

 I've been in the IT industry for over **8 years**, with the last **4+ years** dedicated to **React-based projects**.
-During my career, I've had the opportunity to work with teams of various sizes, contributing to the success of multiple projects while enjoying the process of building cool things together.

-Check out my website/blog [here](https://www.korobanova.com/en) for more insights and updates.

-### Projects
-Here, you can also explore some interesting projects that I have built either independently or while learning new technologies through online tutorials, etc.
+On my GitHub, you can explore some interesting projects I have built independently or while learning new technologies through online tutorials.

+Check out [**my website&blog**](https://www.korobanova.com/en) for more insights and updates.

 Thanks for stopping by!